Analysis | U.S. and Europe Should Stop Congratulating Themselves

 Yet rhetorical overkill and thoughtless policy from Western powers might well accelerate their own loss of legitimacy while helping turn a regional crisis into a global conflagration.

-Certainly, memories of the counter-productive response to 9/11 weighs heavily on the minds of those — a large part of the world’s population — who do not share the Western goals of isolating and punishing Russia through sanctions.
+Certainly, memories of the counter-productive response to 9/11 weigh heavily on the minds of those — a large part of the world’s population — who do not share the Western goals of isolating and punishing Russia through sanctions.
 Since 9/11, most people around the world have regarded the Western ideology and practice of humanitarian intervention, democracy-promotion and regime change with increasing distrust.
 Such skeptics are unlikely to be stirred by Biden’s denunciations of autocracy, broadcast from illiberal Poland of all places.

 Russophobia, latent or manifest in a range of actions in the West today, is about as likely to bring about positive change as Islamophobia.
 There is little evidence that global isolation and humiliation can motivate a people to overthrow their oppressive leaders.